Michigan: The disruption season was over after 36 minutes

 Local resident Dan O’Henley has been fishing for sturgeon here for 30 years and he knows the game.
 “We had nice weather,” he says happily.
 “It was cold, but at least not windy or stormy.
 We had fun, enjoyed the fishing and laughed at how quickly it ended.”

-Short window of time protects against overfishing
+Short window of time protects once morest overfishing

-As an angler, you have probably already guessed what this short window of time is all about.
+As an angler, you have probably already guessed what this short window of time is all regarding.
 Almost half an hour is really over extremely quickly, but the reason for this is as follows.
 One wants to protect the sturgeon from overfishing.

 Each year, the Michigan Environmental Protection Agency regulates very precisely how many sturgeon can be taken from Black Lake.
 Once the anglers reach the crowd, they officially declare the sturgeon season over.
-Alternatively, the season ends no later than the fourth day after it began.
+Alternatively, the season ends no later than the fourth day following it began.
 But sometimes it only takes a few minutes – like this year.
 Six (in numbers: 6) sturgeons were released.
 The anglers were allowed to either fish them in the classic way with a rod or stand on the ice with spears.

-Since about the year 1800, the number of sturgeons in the region has been declining.
+Since regarding the year 1800, the number of sturgeons in the region has been declining.
 The main reason for this is the construction of rivers and spawning habitats.
 Anglers also put pressure on the population, which is why the sturgeon season is so closely controlled today.

 Also interesting